Das-Kollektiv/tdme2/README-BuildingHowTo.md

 ## 2.1.
 Unix-like platforms

-On UNIX like platforms you need to set up LD_LIBRARY_PATH, just that TDME2 libs and renderer plugins are found.
+On Unix like platforms you need to set up LD_LIBRARY_PATH, just that TDME2 libs and renderer plugins are found.

 ```bash
 $ pwd